GoogleCloudPlatform/nodejs-docs-samples/functions/speech-to-speech/README.md

 1. Runs the linter.
 1. Deploys the function to the emulator.
 1. Runs tests that don't perform any calls to the Google Cloud APIs.
-1. Creates a temporary Google Cloud Storage bucket with a random name.
+1. Creates the output bucket if it doesn't exist.
 1. Runs tests that perform calls to the Google Cloud APIs and drop the translated messages to the bucket.
 1. Deletes the files created during the tests.
-1. Deletes the temporary bucket.

 To run the tests, use the following commands from the `functions/speech-to-speech` folder: